hmrc/safety-and-security-import-service-guide/source/documentation/set-up.html.md

 Privileged Applications don’t require each end user to have Government Gateway credentials.

 Following Registration, the credentials you are supplied with can be used to generate a Time-based One-Time Password (TOTP) code, which can then be exchanged for an access_token.

-Submit and acknowledge flow
-Link to documentation about do not load/rim rules etc Content
-Advanced notification
-Content
-Endpoints

 ## Submit and acknowledge a E313 and E315